josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

-It is possible to combine the advantages of the these two data types into an emulation file-system on top of the network called NFS (Network File Storage).
+It is possible to save data using a combination of Mutable and Immutable Data to create an emulation file-system on top of the network called NFS (Network File Storage).

 NFS uses Immutable Data to save a file content, it then creates an entry in a given Mutable Data structure.
 It uses the file name as the entry's key and the Immutable Data's address as the entry's value.

-This enables you to update a file by uploading a new Immutable Data file and then updating the file's address in the entry's value.
+This enables you to update or change a file by uploading a new Immutable Data file and then updating the file's address in the entry's value.
 This Mutable Data Structure can be used again to store more NFS files.

 #### Hierarchy File-System Emulation